mcasimir/active_record_schema/README.md

 # ActiveRecordSchema

-*ActiveRecordSchema* is an ActiveRecord extension that allows you to write the database schema for a model within the model itself and to generate migrations directly from models.
+**ActiveRecordSchema** is an `ActiveRecord` extension that allows you to write database schema for a model within the model itself and to generate migrations directly from models.

 Unlike other libraries (eg. mini_record) ActiveRecordSchema is not an alternative to Rails migrations, but rather a tool to simplify their use.

-Install
+## Features

+* Defining columns and indexes directly in model
+* Generation of migration from the model taking into account the current state of the database
+* Automatically add code to migrate associations:
+   * `foreign_key` for `belongs_to`
+   * Join table for `has_and_belongs_to_many`

+* Automatic indexing of foreign keys for both belongs_to and hbtm (configurable)
+* Impact zero in production

+## Installation

+Put this in your Gemfile

     gem 'active_record_schema'